hxtree/galaxyops/README.md

 <h1 align="center">Cats Cradle :yarn:</h1>

-Get ready to embark on an adventure with **Cats Cradle** - the upcoming co-op RPG that will transport you to a nostalgic world filled with wonder.
-Join us on this exciting journey as we continue to develop and bring this game to life.
+Embark on an nostalgic adventure with **Cats Cradle** - the upcoming co-op RPG that will transport you to a world filled with wonder.
+Join us on this journey as we flesh in the game and bring it to life.

-This repo houses the game's code.
-This enterprise architecture monorepo includes numerous microservices built on a PaaS with IaC for streamlined DevOps CI/CD.
+This repo houses the game's code in a enterprise architecture monorepo.
+It includes numerous microservices built on a PaaS with IaC for streamlined DevOps CI/CD.

-Although each package is maintained primarily for the game, most stable packages are individually published to [NPM](https://www.npmjs.com/search?q=%40cats-cradle) and available under open-source software license.
+Although each package is maintained primarily for the game, most of the stable packages are individually published to [NPM](https://www.npmjs.com/search?q=%40cats-cradle) and available under open-source software license.